 Quick Answer

-Share classes trade upfront cost for ongoing cost: Class A (front-end load, breakpoints, long-term), Class B (back-end contingent deferred sales charge, converts to A), Class C (level load, never converts, priciest long-term).
-Net Asset Value (NAV) prices open-end funds; Public Offering Price (POP) adds the load.
-Exchange-traded funds (ETFs) are the tax-efficient in-kind option.
+Share classes trade upfront cost for ongoing cost: Class A (front-end load, breakpoints, long-term), Class B (contingent deferred sales charge, often converts to A), Class C (level load, traditionally no conversion, often costliest long-term).
+Net Asset Value redeems open-end funds; the Public Offering Price adds the load for purchases.

-The whole unit on one sheet: share classes, liquidity, taxes, fees, pricing, benefits and risks, and benchmarks.
+This page: share classes, liquidity, taxes, fees, pricing, benefits, risks, benchmarks.

-- Class A shares: front-end sales load, lower ongoing 12b-1 fees, breakpoint discounts, best for long-term and larger investments.
+- Class A shares: front-end load, lower ongoing 12b-1 fees, breakpoint discounts, best for long-term, larger investments.

-- Class B shares: no front-end load, back-end contingent deferred sales charge (CDSC) that declines (eliminated after 6-8 years), higher 12b-1, converts to Class A after the CDSC schedule expires.
+- Class B shares: no front-end load, back-end contingent deferred sales charge (CDSC) that declines (eliminated after 6-8 years), higher 12b-1, often converts to Class A once CDSC ends.

-- Class C shares: level load, small CDSC (typically 1% within 1 year), high 12b-1 fees that never decrease, do NOT convert, best for short-term.
-Most expensive class for long-term holders.
+- Class C shares: level load, small CDSC (typically 1% within 1 year), 12b-1 fees that traditionally continue as long as shares are held, traditionally do NOT convert (some families now offer optional conversion around 8 years, not universal); best for short-term, usually the costliest class long-term.

 - Public Offering Price (POP) = NAV + sales load; no-load funds transact at NAV (POP = NAV).

-- Letter of Intent (LOI) covers 13 months and can be backdated up to 90 days.
+- Letter of Intent (LOI) usually covers 13 months and, if the prospectus permits, can be backdated up to 90 days.

 - Failure to offer available breakpoints is a regulatory violation.